Dai Qing: Technician and spy

 After graduating in 1966, Fu was briefly employed at a research institute of the Number Seven Ministry of Machinery Industry, working on gyroscopes for intercontinental ballistic missile guidance systems.
 When the Cultural Revolution started that year, Fu joined the Red Guards, but soon began feeling disillusioned with the movement's political leaders.
 Although she had not yet reached the politically mandated age for marriage and parenthood, Fu married Wang Dejia, a model research worker she had met at the Ministry research institute.
 The couple soon had one child, a daughter.

 From 1968 to 1971, Fu and Wang were sent to attend governmental cadre schools in Zhanjiang and Dongting Lake, where they were forced to work as labourers on a remote farm.
 Their daughter was taken away and given to another family to raise during this period, and Fu was not permitted to leave the farm to visit her, even though she sent most of her monthly earnings to support the child.
 They did not see their daughter again until after their release from farm work.
 In 1972, Fu and her husband returned to Beijing and worked as technicians in a surveillance equipment factory under the Ministry of Public Security.
 From 1978 to 1979, Fu took English lessons at the PLA Foreign Languages Institute in Nanjing.
 She had noticed a widespread lack of children's books for Chinese children and was interested in translating English books for her daughter.

 Fu published a short story in November 1979 – her first published work – and at this point began using the name Dai Qing.
 While studying at the Foreign Languages Institute, she had been recruited by the Chinese army's intelligence department.
 Because of her writing skills and English ability, she was assigned to join the Chinese Writers Association, make foreign contacts, and spy on writers taking part in international exchange programs.
 Her career as a spy turned out to be short-lived: her cover was blown by a colleague who gave a list of army personnel to the CIA, and Dai subsequently left the army in 1982.

-In 1982, she left the Army and joined Guangming Daily (光明日報) as a news reporter.
+After she left the Army in 1982, she joined Guangming Daily (光明日報) as a news reporter.